defog-ai/sql-eval/README.md

   -m defog/sqlcoder2
 ```

+Optionally, if you're running evals on a model that is quantized with AWQ, add the `-qz` or `--quantized` parameter.
+Only applicable for the vllm runner.

 If running with different settings, you can setup an api server to avoid reloading for each test setting and then run the tests subsequently.
 To setup the api server:
 ```bash
 # to set up a vllm server